-The data steward (often not just one person, but a collection of people) aligns the IT systems (analytics and operational) with the business’ requirements.
+The Data Steward, who is often not just one person, but a collection of people, aligns the IT systems with the business’ requirements.
 An individual data steward can be responsible for multiple domains.
-The data steward has the challenge of guaranteeing that one of the corporation’s most critical assets–its data–is used to its fullest capacity
+The data steward has the challenge of guaranteeing that one of the corporation’s most critical assets–its data–is used to its fullest capacity.

 Data Stewardship Roles